 Lambert Bridge quickly earned a reputation as a destination point with lavish gardens and extensive picnic facilities celebrating the natural beauty of Dry Creek.

 In the early days, Lambert Bridge’s production grew to more than 25,000 cases annually.
 In 2005, that all changed.
-As awareness and appreciation of food and wine continued to grow among our customers, the Chambers Family brought Greg Wilcox on board as managing partner and together the winery was charted in a new, groundbreaking direction.
 Wine production was dropped to just a quarter of its former annual case volume to focus specifically on making truly exceptional, small-production bottlings of distinctive wine.

 Realizing quality is achieved when every detail can be perfected, we proudly became one of the few wineries in Sonoma County to sort grapes “berry by berry.”
 Despite soaring costs, we chose to use only French oak barrels.
 We dramatically reduced vineyard yields to achieve more concentrated and complex flavors; and sourced new vineyards for improved quality.
 And we brought in a new winemaking team headed by 30-year veteran Jill Davis to make it all work seamlessly.